The St. Louis skyline gleams behind Busch Stadium's outfield.

 By Rachel Huffman

-Labor Day weekend gives you an extra day to enjoy an abundance of St. Louis events.
+Over Labor Day weekend, you have an extra 24 hours to enjoy an abundance of St. Louis events.
 Watch cyclists spin around iconic neighborhoods, experience an exquisite culture at the Missouri Botanical Garden and explore the St. Louis riverfront aboard a replica 19th-century steamboat.

 Looking for other activities that won’t break the bank?
 St. Louis abounds with free summer fun!